USGS-R/training-curriculum/content/usgs-packages/sbtools_Modify.md

 item_upsert(test_item, title="sbtools stuff")
 ```

 Another way to edit or update SB items is to add alternative identifiers, e.g. digital object identifiers, IPDS codes, etc. They can be useful to identify your items in searches because they have a user-defined type, scheme, and key.
-For examples of identifiers, see the "Additional Information | Identifiers" section of [Differential Heating](https://www.sciencebase.gov/catalog/item/580587a2e4b0824b2d1c1f23) (two sets of identifiers, one for a DOI and one for an IPDS, each of which has type/scheme/key) and [nwis\_01645704](https://www.sciencebase.gov/catalog/item/556f2055e4b0d9246a9fc9f7) (one set of identifiers, created by us in our mda\_streams scheme to help us search for items).
+For examples of identifiers, see the "Additional Information | Identifiers" section of [Differential Heating](https://www.sciencebase.gov/catalog/item/580587a2e4b0824b2d1c1f23) (two sets of identifiers, one for a DOI and one for an IPDS, each of which has type/scheme/key) and [nwis\_01645704](https://www.sciencebase.gov/catalog/item/556f2055e4b0d9246a9fc9f7) (one set of identifiers; we invented the mda\_streams scheme, with associated types and keys, to organize items in one of our own projects).
+You could create your own scheme to organize items, or use some of the [standardized schemes](https://www.sciencebase.gov/vocab/categories?offset=10&max=10&parentId=528e99f7e4b05d51c7038afd) that ScienceBase offers.
 Here we will show how to add alternative identifiers.
 See ?`query_item_identifier` if you want to know more about querying by alternative identifiers.

 Add identifiers to the item stored as the R object `test_item`.